PyLink/PyLink/docs/technical/writing-plugins.md

 ### Hook priorities
 The `priority` option in `utils.add_hook()` allows setting a hook handler's priority when binding it.
 When multiple modules bind to one hook command, handlers are called in order of decreasing priority (i.e. highest first).

 There is no standard for hook priorities as of 2.0; instead they are declared as necessary.
-Some priority values used in 2.0 are shown here for reference:
+Some priority values used in 2.0 are shown here for reference (the default priority for handlers is **100**):

 | Module            | Commands        | Priority | Description |
 |-------------------|-----------------|----------|-------------|